Queue-Fair/java/README.md

 ## If you are NOT using Tomcat

-The example code in queue-fair-adapter.jsp will work with any other servlet container too, such as JBoss.
+The example code in queue-fair-adapter.jsp will work with any other servlet container too, such as JBoss, or you can use the Filter or Interceptor code in the spring folder.

 To ensure compatibility with the widest possible range of Java environments, QueueFairAdapter encapsulates all interations with the HTTP response into an object that implements the interface QueueFairService.
 The included QueueFairServletService class should be used so long as you have HttpServletRequest and HttpServletResponse objects available with which to instantiate it.